gaynora/social_frag_index/README.md

 Derived from a method included in;
 Congdon, Peter (2013) Assessing the Impact of Socioeconomic Variables on Small Area Variations in Suicide Outcomes in England.
 Int J Environ Res Public Health.
 10(1): 158–177.

-The below model uses neighbourhood level census data in the UK.
+The model uses neighbourhood level census data in the UK.
 Standard scores are calculated for the below metrics for each ‘neighbourhood’ area, added together and a final ‘Social Fragmentation Index’ (z score) is calculated.
 All metrics are weighted equally.
 The direction of the final scores is;  more ‘socially fragmented’ = higher scores, less ‘socially fragmented = lower scores’.